elastic/elasticsearch-rails/opensearch-rails/README.md

 require 'opensearch/rails/lograge'
 ```

-You should see the duration of the request to Elasticsearch as part of each log event:
+You should see the duration of the request to OpenSearch as part of each log event:

     method=GET path=/search ... status=200 duration=380.89 view=99.64 db=0.00 es=279.37